 Is the management or marketing of separately managed accounts regulated in your jurisdiction?
+(If so, how does this operate?
+Is this the same regime for fund management?)

-A regulated fund with a dedicated compartment for each investor will usually fall under the scope of the Alternative Investment Fund Managers Directive (Directive 2011/61/EU) (AIFMD).
-A single-investor SCSp will, in principle, and except if the vehicle is formed as a fully AIFMD-compliant AIF, not qualify as an AIF, subject to a condition that the vehicle has been formed at the express request of the investor (ie, reverse solicitation) and its constitutive document precludes the admission of other investors.
+A regulated fund with a dedicated compartment for each investor will usually fall under the scope of the Alternative

+Investment Fund Managers Directive (Directive 2011/61/EU) (AIFMD).
+A single-investor SCSp will, in principle and except when the vehicle is formed as a fully AIFMD-compliant alternative investment fund (AIF), not qualify as an AIF, subject to a condition that the vehicle has been formed at the express request of the investor (ie, reverse solicitation) and its constitutive document precludes the admission of other investors.